Lightning-AI/pytorch-lightning/docs/source/accelerators/gpu_intermediate.rst

 - Bagua (``strategy='bagua'``) (multiple-gpus across many machines with advanced training algorithms)

 .. note::
-    If you request multiple GPUs or nodes without setting a mode, DDP Spawn will be automatically used.
+    If you request multiple GPUs or nodes without specifying the strategy, DDP Spawn will be automatically used.

 For a deeper understanding of what Lightning is doing, feel free to read this `guide <https://medium.com/@_willfalcon/9-tips-for-training-lightning-fast-neural-networks-in-pytorch-8e63a502f565>`_.